hablapps/blog/_posts/2024-07-02-PostPairsTrading.md

 ![]({{ site.baseurl }}/assets/2024/07/02/window_signals.gif)

-In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (GDAXI) is overvalued relative to the FCHI.
-Therefore, we should sell GDAXI and buy FCHI.
+In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (FCHI) is overvalued relative to the GDAXI.
+Therefore, we should sell FCHI and buy GDAXI.
 At the end of the animation, it can be observed that the spread returns to 0 (green line), meaning the indexes are no longer overvalued or undervalued, respectively.
 At this point, we should unwind the positions we acquired earlier.

 > 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
 They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
-These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.

-As you can imagine, by taking advantage of the flexibility of the Tick architecture and the Kx Dashboard, what we have set up for two indexes could be implemented for all pairs of indexes that exhibit some cointegration without losing performance.
+The estimation of the parameters linked to the strategy, such as the windows or the standard deviations that trigger the buy or sell levels of the strategy, is usually carried out using historical data and performing Back Testing.
+The proposed architecture allows for these estimations using the historical database (similarly to how it was used for the cointegration test with pykx).
+Moreover, taking advantage of the flexibility of the Tick architecture and the Kx Dashboard, what we have set up for two indexes could be implemented for all pairs of indexes that exhibit some cointegration without losing performance.

 ## Conclusion